poult-lab/daily-word/english_words_ learning.md

 02.retaliation [rɪˌtæliˈeɪʃn]

-[noun] { ~ (against sb/sth) (for sth)} retaliation against UN workers./In March 2017, China implemented a suspension of visas for group tour programs to Korea in retaliation against the deployment of the U.S. THAAD on Korean soil./Iran warns of retaliation if Trump strikes, US withdraws some personnel from bases.
+[noun] { ~ (against sb/sth) (for sth)} retaliation against UN workers./In March 2017, China implemented a suspension of visas for group tour programs to Korea in retaliation against the deployment of the U.S. THAAD on Korean soil./Iran warns of retaliation if Trump strikes, US withdraws some personnel from bases./Iran's army leader vows 'decisive' retaliation for death of security chief in Israeli strikes.

 "action that a person takes against sb who has harmed them in some way"

-03.personnel /ˌpɜːrsəˈnel/

-[n] sales/technical/medical/security/military, etc. personnel.

-"the people who work for an organization or one of the armed forces"
+03.decisive /dɪˈsaɪsɪv/

+[adj] a decisive factor/victory/battle.

+"very important for the final result of a particular situation"

+[adj] Be decisive from Chris Bumstead.

+"able to decide sth quickly and with confidence"